gomods/athens/docs/content/configuration/storage.md

 This driver is using [Mongo](https://www.mongodb.com/) server as data storage.
 On start this driver will create `athens` database and `module` collection inside your mongo server.

 ##### config:

+    # StorageType sets the type of storage backend the proxy will use.
+    # Env override: ATHENS_STORAGE_TYPE
+    StorageType = "mongo"

     [Storage]
         [Storage.Mongo]
             # Full URL for mongo storage